 Canterbury District Health Board

-At June 2016 secondary and tertiary services are largely consolidated on three main sites; Christchurch Hospital Campus, Hillmorton Campus and Burwood Hospital Campus.
+Secondary and tertiary services are largely consolidated on three main sites; Christchurch Hospital Campus, Hillmorton Campus and Burwood Hospital Campus.
 Primary care services are provided through Integrated Family Health Centres and General Practice teams along with a wide range of community based services including specific Māori and Pacific providers.

-As the largest employer on the South Island and home to the Regional Training Hub, Canterbury District Health Board has extensive responsibilities for workforce development, training and professional development across a range of registered health professional groups and other health workers.
+Canterbury District Health Board has extensive responsibilities for workforce development, training and professional development across a range of registered health professional groups and other health workers.
 Canterbury District Health Board has strategic relationships and provides students from a variety of tertiary education providers including the University of Otago, Ara and the University of Canterbury with educational opportunities in a clinical setting.

 Canterbury District Health Board’s participation in Te Papa Hauora Health Precinct includes co-locating its researchers, educators and health staff with students and staff from Ara and the University of Canterbury in the Health Precinct flagship building Manawa, across the road from Christchurch Hospital.